Annual Creek Cleanup

 The Creek Walk Is Expanded

 The first section of the Creek Walk included interpretive panels, picnic tables, realignment of the trail farther away from the creek, a new pedestrian-only trail, and replanting of the project area with plants native to the Walnut Creek vicinity.
 It was opened to the public in May, 2011.

 During the summer, the plants filled out and flowered, providing food for pollinators.
 Where the native grass seed was allowed to fall, there are new seedlings around the parent plants, as intended.
 To the east of the planted area, City staff pruned up the trees and removed underbrush to give the area a more open feeling.
 As a result of all the improvements, the public is making greater use of the area.

-On the first Community Service Day in October 2011, Gardens at Heather Farm and Friends of the Creeks volunteers combined to plant an IPM demonstration garden under the oaks at the east end of the Creek Walk.
+On the first Community Service Day in October 2011, the Gardens at Heather Farm and Friends of the Creeks volunteers combined to plant an IPM demonstration garden under the oaks at the east end of the Creek Walk.
 (IPM stands for Integrated Pest Management, which is a set of techniques for managing a garden with little or no use of pesticides.)
 The new garden showcases a selection of horticultural and native plants suitable for growing under oaks as an inspiration to gardeners to make the most of the native oaks that may be in their yards.

 New Clean Water Permit

 The bioassessment program in which we participated for several years has come to an end with changes in the clean water permit.
 Water quality assessment has shifted back toward chemical analysis which must be done in labs.
 The major focus for this permit cycle is on trash elimination and reduction.